pankhurst in the park

 Part 2: September 2016

 Pankhurst in the Park went on tour to New York with founder, Lotte Karlsen.
 Marking the end of the 2016 programme, with her solo exhibition 'Sound of Silence' at Studio 511 at West Chelsea Arts Building.
-Read the press release here.
 This was a collaboration between Lotte Karlsen and artist Scotto Mycklebust and artist and feminist writer Katie Cercone, of Go Push Pops.
 Lotte was the first artist to take part in West Chelsea Artists Open Studios, Visiting Art Series.
+Read the press release here and the Artist statement here

 Join our mailing list to stay tuned.